Budding entrepreneurs with growing businesses are often torn between two sales strategies– inbound and outbound sales.

 2. Cold calling/ emails

-Find out the contact information of someone in the organization who has the authority to make a purchase decision and call or email them directly.
+Please find out the contact information of someone in the organization who has the authority to make a purchase decision and call or email them directly.
 Based on their response, you will know if this deal can go any further.

-If the lead shows interest in your product, you set up a meeting with them in person or over call for a longer discussion or a demo.
+If the lead shows interest in your product, you set up a meeting with them in person or over call for a more extended discussion or a demo.
 You discuss all the features of the software they could benefit from or show a working demo.
 You then follow up to do some more convincing if required or negotiate prices.
 If the prospect decides to purchase, the deal can be closed.

 The time this outbound sales cycle takes will depend on a lot of factors.
 This includes the product you are selling, the price, the position/ authority of the lead you are contacting, the urgency of their requirements, and more.